 Following a close analysis of the asset and liabilities and based on the review conducted by the management of the options available, where various factors were considered, the Board approved the strategy of an accelerated wind-down as the best way forward for the Bank during its meeting held on 28 January 2020.
-The Directors whilst taking the decision, considered their obligations under Section 172 of the Companies Act and maintained that interests of other stakeholders like customers, staff, and partner companies would be protected as the wind-down decision is executed.

-The Board's decision to wind down the Bank has also been formally communicated to both the Prudential Regulatory Authority (PRA) and Financial Conduct Authority (FCA) in a meeting held on 7 February 2020.
-The Bank has also kept the regulators updated on matters since the meeting.
+The Board's decision to wind down the Bank was formally communicated to both the Prudential Regulatory Authority (PRA) and Financial Conduct Authority (FCA) in a meeting held on 7 February 2020.
+Throughout the process, the UK regulators have constantly engaged with us on various aspects of our wind-down process.